Captive State

 Narrative Framework

-This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Captive State against these established plot points, we can identify how Rupert Wyatt utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Captive State within the science fiction genre.

 Rupert Wyatt's Structural Approach